 Story: The Darkness II definitely plays close to the comic book, and the game is “all about” the story, which serves as primary fodder for The Darkness game series, you won’t get to see any of the main antagonists of the series; but if you haven’t played the first game nor read the comic, there is an option to ‘catch up’ on what you missed, presented from the unlikeliest of characters, Johnny Powell, who basically gives you a ‘Darkness 101’ on all the goings on in the game:

 “It’s been two years since Jackie used his power to kill the men responsible for his girlfriend’s murder.
 He’s been unable to shake the memory of Jenny’s death since bottling up The Darkness and now it wants out.
 A botched attempt on Jackie’s life opens the door for The Darkness to reemerge, and sets Jackie on a brutal and personal journey as he unravels the mystery behind the attack and the motives of The Darkness.” – 2K Games

 However, the intimately graphic additions–the brothel (and the intimate acts that come with) was a huge shock.
-It’s one thing to view an ‘implied’ act in 2D–but in the game, they tread too close for comfort in act 3.
-Beyond that, I did’t mind all of mutulating, and ripping up corpses.
+It’s one thing to view an ‘implied’ action in 2D–but in the game, they tread too close for comfort in act 3.
+Beyond that, I didn’t mind all of the mutilating and ripped up corpses.
 It’s just part of the game–reluctantly to mention, just as it is in act 3.
 I’m sure that many won’t mind too much.